CommandersAct/pods/TCPrivacy/README.md

 <h2 id="setup">Setup</h2>
-<p>In both case, after initialisation the SDK will check the consent validity.
+<p>After initialisation the Privacy module will check the consent validity.
 If the consent is too old a callback will be called.
 Please check the Callback part.</p>
 <h3 id="with-the-sdk_1">With the SDK</h3>
 <p>This module can use the same model you are using on the web, if you do so, please start by getting the IDs of the categories you are going to use.
 Join those IDs with a "consent version".
 Default is 001, but if you change the implementation, it's better to increment this version.</p>